davidweber411/javafx-JavaFxProjectManager/README.md

 This application is used to create JavaFx projects the easy way.

+# Requirements

+- Installed JDK 17
+- JAVA_HOME must point to a JDK 17

 # How to start the application on Windows

 If you use Windows, just start the batch file "START_APPLICATION.bat" in the projects root.